zlatanpham/prompt-mcp-app/memory-bank/activeContext.md

 - The decision to not rename component files (e.g., `prompt.tsx` to `tool.tsx`) was made based on user instruction, focusing on content and import updates instead.
 - The conflict between user instruction and technical necessity for `db:generate` was noted and led to a `.clinerules` improvement.
+- Refactored project forms into a shared component to promote reusability and maintainability.
+- Implemented dropdown menus for project actions to improve UI/UX.

 ## Important Patterns and Preferences

 - Adherence to T3 stack principles.
 - Prioritizing typesafety.
 - Modular component and API design.
+- Reusable UI components (e.g., `ProjectForm`).
+- Effective use of React Query's `invalidateQueries` for UI updates.

 ## Learnings and Project Insights

 - The importance of clear communication regarding database operations, especially in new projects.
 - The need for robust handling of interrupted commands and potential conflicts between user instructions and technical requirements.
+- The benefits of extracting reusable form components for consistent UI and logic across different parts of the application.
+- How to effectively manage multiple dialogs and dropdowns for complex UI interactions.